 Conclusion

 Ancient Roman coins are a fascinating intersection of history and art, offering a glimpse into the past while holding intrinsic and monetary value in the present.
 For numismatists, these coins represent more than just collectibles; they are artifacts that encapsulate the legacy of an empire that shaped the course of history.
-Understanding the factors that influence their value can enrich one’s appreciation and inform wise investment decisions in the world of numismatics.
+Understanding the factors that influence their value can enrich one’s appreciation and inform wise investment decisions in numismatics.